wp-plugins/shareaholic/readme.txt

 Please see here: [Usage & Installation Instructions](http://support.shareaholic.com/hc/en-us/categories/200101476-WordPress-Plugin)

 == Changelog ==

+= 7.6.2.1 =
+* Bugfix: use different hook to avoid modifying headers after they are sent

 = 7.6.2.0 =
 * Enhancement: Show message to users in permalink section in regards to share counts